- 2015-08-01 Start of a second project funded by the WFA to implement 3GPP Release 13 Licensed Assisted Access

 The development of the ns-3 LTE module is still ongoing and open to contributions by the community.

-If you are interested in contributing, e.g., by developing some new functionality or by fixing an existing bug, feel free to drop an email to Nicola Baldo, the LENA project leader at CTTC (nbaldo at cttc dot es).
+If you are interested in contributing, e.g. developing new functionality or fixing a bug, feel free to drop an email to: info-lena at cttc dot es.
+Main people involved in CTTC in LENA will receive the email and write you back.

 In addition to the above mentioned documentation, the following papers describe some specific aspects of LENA: